p4lang/p4-constraints/README.md

 3. It can only perform a wildcard or an exact match on the IPv4 address.

 The first two requirements are to rule out undefined behavior.
-The third requirement captures the intend of the P4 programmer that the ACL table should not require general ternary matches on the destination address; the constraint documents this intend and let's us catch accidental ternary matches installed by the control plane at runtime.
+The third requirement captures the intent of the P4 programmer that the ACL table should not require general ternary matches on the destination address; the constraint documents this intent and let's us catch accidental ternary matches installed by the control plane at runtime.

 ## Example - Action Restrictions